 Not only do these new add-ons take the total number to almost 25, they also extend the number of languages supported in Share Extras, by providing examples in French and German, in addition to the English and Swedish examples added by myself and Peter.

 Lastly, I’ve made a few significant improvements to the Site Poll Dashlet last week, which I couldn’t have done without the help of several others.
-So thanks to Toni de la Fuente for helping me to debug and fix a couple of previously unreproducible (at least for me) issues with the repository web scripts, to Jeff Potts for his suggestion to update the site activity feed when someone votes, and to Ed Mannion for reporting an obvious issue with using Date.now() on non-Mozilla browsers.
+So thanks to Toni de la Fuente for helping me to debug and fix a couple of previously unreproducible (at least for me) issues with the repository web scripts, to Jeff Potts for his suggestion to update the site activity feed when someone votes, and to Ed Mannion for reporting an obvious issue with using Date.now()

 If you want to help contribute to Share Extras, you can do so in several ways.
 Of course new add-ons are always welcome but ideas, bug reports/fixes and translations are equally valid ways of helping out.
 More information is available on the Contribution Process page.